 Technically, the car does not directly run from solar energy.
 The car still has a lithium-ion battery powering, and the solar cells are able to charge the battery on the go, which means that there is a potentially unlimited source of charging.

 Lightyear also confirms that the body of the car has been made much lighter than average through design changes as well as the material used.
-Other enhancements are inclusive of better aerodynamics, in-wheel motors instead of a transmission, cameras instead of side-view mirrors, a streamlined undercarriage and an adjustable height of the car through an air suspension system to minimise the drag.
+Other enhancements are inclusive of better aerodynamics, in-wheel motors instead of a transmission, cameras instead of side-view mirrors, a streamlined undercarriage, and an adjustable height of the car through an air suspension system to minimize the drag.
 The company claims an impressive 500 miles (over 800 km) on a single charge in light of all the enhancements.

 Meanwhile, Lightyear hopes that the car would primarily run on solar energy.
 The company has also put up a calculator on its website to calculate the energy distribution for commutes.
 So, in a sunny city, solar power would be able to cover about 96% of a 10,000 mile (16,000 km) drive annually.